dylanfisher/ci/_projects/remixes.md

 date:             2017-01-21 00:00:00 -0500
 index:            1
 categories:       Studio Lab
-credits:          Inspired by a similar project from Laurel Schwulst
+credits:          Inspired by the "25 Variations" project by Laurel Schwulst from her Very Interactive course.
 ---

 ### Instructions

 1. Find a poem to typeset.
 The poem should be written by an outside source, and be published online, either by the author or a third party at some point in time.
 Be prepared to explain why you chose the poem.
 2. Typeset the poem on a webpage using basic HTML elements.
-The website should include the name of the poem, the author, the variation number, and a link to the next poem somewhere on the page.
-This archival notation should feel separate from the poem, and should be consistent on all of the pages.
+3. Think about other ways of displaying the type, and decide on 5 rules for how the type will change in a series of 4.
+Example: One rule is that the poem will increase in scale, so do 5 variations of the poem changing in size.
+Another rule is that the text will get increasingly harder to read.
+A third is that the type will incremently move off the page.
-3. Using HTML and CSS, make 20 variations of the same poem.
-Each should be different from the next.
+4. Using HTML (and CSS, should you feel appropriate) make 4 variations of the poem for each rule.
 Think about how breaking up each line affects the legibility.
 Think about scale, and consistency.
 How do you think the author would have intended the poem to be read?
 How would you design it?
 What would be the most inappropriate setting of the type be?
-Consider applying a system or theme to your changes i.e: with each change, the typesetting gets increasingly illegible.
-4. The entire series should be in black and white, unless you have a specific reason for adding color.
+5. The entire series should be in black and white, unless you have a specific reason for adding color.
-5. Name your project
+6. The website should include the name of the poem, the author, the variation title and variation number, and a link to the next poem somewhere on the page.
+This archival notation should feel separate from

 ### Deadlines